Uncategorized

-As the holiday season twinkles with lights and bustles with shopping, it’s natural to feel the grip of stress tightening.
+As the holiday seasPhoto of a person appearing stressed during the holiday season, looking overwhelmed amidst holiday decorations, with a furrowed brow and a tired expression, possibly surrounded by unwrapped gifts, a long to-do list, and festive lights that add to the chaotic atmosphereon twinkles with lights and bustles with shopping, it’s natural to feel the grip of stress tightening.
 It’s like we’re racing through a marathon of events and to-do lists that can leave us feeling a bit frazzled.
 While stress is as much a part of the holidays as eggnog and carols, it’s crucial to remember that long-term stress is not good for us—too much can be harmful to our health.
 So, let’s tackle it head-on.
 In this chat, I’m offering easy-to-digest tips for stress relief and guidance on how to recognize and manage stress

 For a more in-depth understanding of stress symptoms and additional tips on managing stress, please visit the Mayo Clinic article.